 If you’ve already chosen your car and dealership, provide information about the seller and the car make and model.
 The further you are in the car-buying process, the better your chances of being approved by a lender.

-What are the pros and cons of applying with an online car loan broker?
+Pros and cons of applying with an auto loan broker

 - Possible discounts.
-Online brokers often conduct business with the same lenders, so chances are that they may be able to negotiate loan terms and get discounted interest rates for you.
+Online brokers often can negotiate loan terms and get discounted interest rates for you.

 - Less work for you.
 Besides helping you with the application, the online broker does all the work when it comes to shopping around for the best loan for your budget.

 - Impersonal process.If you prefer face-to-face exchanges with lenders, then this solution isn’t for you.

 - Additional fees.
 Brokers can charge brokerage fees and fees for setting up the loan.
 Research the broker’s fee schedule before committing to a contract.

 Is there anything I should keep in mind?

 Buying a new car can be exciting, but before you commit to a loan, keep these points in mind:

 - Be realistic.
 A car is one of the bigger investments you’ll make.
 Go for a purchase that’s a good value for your money and that you can afford to maintain.